-The 10-hour shifts can be used for no more than two consecutive weeks, except in tree nurseries, where the maximum is three weeks during the spring season.
+Shifts lasting 10 hours can be used for no more than two consecutive weeks.
 Following these weeks, there must be at least a week with up to 8 working hours a day.

 The regular weekly working time must average out at 40 hours over a period of up to 52 weeks.
 This must be considered when compiling the work roster and when monitoring working time based on that roster.